Alex Vargas: Career

 Vargas is a BMI writer and is published by Atlas Music Publishing out of New York.

 On 16 February 2017, Vargas announced that his second full-length album, Cohere, would be released on 31 March 2017.

 He co-wrote Bulgaria's entry in the Eurovision Song Contest 2017.
 The song called "Beautiful Mess" was performed by Russian-born Kristian Kostov and reached 2nd place, Bulgaria's best ever result.

+In 2023, Vargas appeared in an episode of the third season of Ted Lasso playing a busker performing a cover of the Beatles song Hey Jude.